GROUNDS FOR APPEAL

 - In considering the appeal, the Press Council shall proceed as follows:

-8.3 If the Press Council determines that the appeal is admissible, the Council shall consider the appeal on each of the grounds relied upon in the appeal and on the information, documentation and submissions made by both parties to the appeal.
+8.2 The Press Council shall consider the appeal on each of the grounds relied upon in the appeal and on the information, documentation and submissions made by both parties to the appeal.

-8.4 The Council shall decide whether to uphold or reject the appeal on each of the grounds relied on in the appeal and shall specify the reason for its decision on each ground contained in the appeal.
+8.3 The Council shall decide whether to uphold or reject the appeal on each of the grounds relied upon in the appeal and shall specify the reason for its decision on each ground contained in the appeal.
+The Council may decide to reject an appeal on the basis that it did not contain sufficient evidence to support the grounds under which it was submitted.

 The procedures for consideration of appeals by the Press Council do not provide for oral hearings.